PetWellHub reviews are all from verified owners of products. When you buy through our links, we may earn a commission.

 4. Price

 Consider your budget, but we generally recommend putting quality and your dog’s unique demands before price.
-If you’re unsure of what type of bed your dog prefers or if they may chew or destroy the bed, then it may be worth first considering cheaper options before investing in a premium dog bed.
-You can also get help making an informed choice by reading online reviews and asking for recommendations.
+If you’re unsure of what type of bed your dog prefers or if they may chew or destroy the bed, then it may be worth considering cheaper options before investing in a premium dog bed.
+You can make an informed choice by reading online reviews and asking for recommendations.

 Types of dog beds